EMILY CAMPBELL TEP

 +44 (0)20 7306 firstname.lastname@example.org

-Emily acts in relation to all types of pension litigation (including non-contentious litigation such as ‘Beddoe’ applications and compromises), including:
+Emily is currently a member of LexisPSL’s Expert Pensions Panel.
+She acts in relation to all types of pension litigation (including non-contentious litigation such as ‘Beddoe’ applications and compromises), including:

 - Claims relating to mistakes in pension scheme documentation (e.g. revaluation and pensions increase provisions, ineffective pension scheme closures and errors in the definition of ‘pensionable service’), involving parallel rectification and professional negligence claims.

 - Disputes between trustees and employers as to the funding of defined benefit schemes.

 - Proceedings before the Pensions Regulator.
 Emily recently acted for a former company director in relation to an appeal in relation to the issue of a Contribution Notice by the Northern Ireland Pensions Regulator.

 - Pensions Ombudsman complaints and appeals.
 Emily has represented the Pensions Ombudsman.

 - Disputes as to the interpretation of pension scheme documents.

 Emily regularly advises trustees, employers and members of occupational pension schemes.
 She also advises in relation to personal pension arrangements, and arrangements which are not registered pension schemes (including employee benefit trusts), and advises in respect of the taxation of pension arrangements.
 She has particular expertise in relation to the interpretation of actuarial reports and evidence.